Louisiana State University – LSU School of Nursing’s CRNA Program

 The clinical portion begins in the second semester and includes rotations through many clinical sites in order to provide you with a well-rounded experience.
 An effort will be made, however, to place you within the geographic location of your choice.

 During your clinical experience, you’ll benefit a great deal from LSU School of Nursing’s three human patient simulators.
-The lab has an adult and pediatric simulator which can both be anesthetized, and an emergency care simulator which can be intubated, resuscitated and given emergency room care to include pharmaceuticals.
-The simulation lab also contains fully operational anesthesia machines and a fiberoptic bronchoscopy simulator.
+The lab has an adult and a fiberoptic bronchoscopy simulator.

-You will use the simulation lab to practice basic and advanced anesthetic techniques and to study anesthesia critical incident management.
+You will use the simulation lab to practice basic and to study anesthesia critical incident management.

 In addition to your practice on the patient simulators, you will administer an average of 944 anesthetics to real patients.
 The national average number of cases for nurse anesthesia programs in 2009 was 853.
 When you’ve finished the nurse anesthetist program at LSU School of Nursing, you’ll feel more than confident about your abilities as you begin your career as a CRNA.